Board of Commissioners

 Managing Director, Banubanu Wilderness Retreat

 Helen is the Business Director of Banubanu Wilderness Retreat on Bremer Island off the coast of Nhulunbuy.
 Ms Martin has sat on the Gove Community Advisory Committee and spent 17 years working in the Commonwealth Government.
-She chairs the NT Chief Minister's Indigenous Tourism Advisory Council, Acting Deputy Chair of the Centre for Appropriate Technology, Vice Chair for the East Arnhem Land Tourism Association (EALTA executive member) and member of the Northern Australia Agenda Advisory Group.
+Helen is current Chair of the Aboriginal Tourism Advisory Council, Acting Deputy Chair of the Centre for Appropriate Technology, Vice Chair for the East Arnhem Land Tourism Association (EALTA executive member) and member of the Northern Australia Agenda Advisory Group.

 Trish Angus, Darwin

-Trish is a Jawoyn woman from Katherine.
-She held senior executive public sector positions in the human services areas of health, housing, local government and community services for more than 20 years.
-Trish has experience of working in the Australian Defence Force and community controlled organisations, and extensive governance experience, including board and committee memberships across a range of sectors.
+Trish was born in Katherine and is of Jawoyn heritage.
+She held senior executive public sector positions in the areas of health, housing, local government and community services for more than 20 years in the NT.
+Trish has experience of working in the Australian Defence Force, Aboriginal community controlled organisations, and extensive governance experience, including board and committee memberships across a range of sectors.
 She is currently a Director of the CareFlight Board and member of their Audit and Risk Committee, a Director of Voyages Indigenous Tourism Australia Board and Chairperson of their Audit and Assurance Committee, Director of the Venture Housing Board, and Member of the NT Heritage Council.

 Robert Jennings, Alice Springs